PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 ## Fields

  - **Add handling costs.** This toggle allows choosing if the handling costs are added to the final price or not.
 By default, this toggle is disabled.
 A tooltip is displayed: "Include the handling costs (as set in Shipping > Preferences) in the final carrier price."
  - **Free shipping.** This toggle allows choosing if the carrier is free or not.
 By default, this toggle is disabled.
 When this toggle is enabled, the toggle "Add handling costs" automatically switched to "no" and becomes disabled as all the input fields for "ranges".
-- **Billing.** 2 Checkboxes are present for this section: "According to total price.""and "According to total weight.".
+ - **Billing.** 2 radio buttons are displayed: "According to total price." and "According to total weight.".
+When "According to total price." is selected, the ranges first 2 fields will be measured by currency, the currency displayed is the default one configured in International > Localization, when "According to total weight." is selected, the 2 fields will be measured by the according weight, it depends on the weight unit defined in International > Localization.
  - **Tax.** The drop-down menu displays all the enabled tax rules existing in International > Taxes > Taxes rules.
  - **Out-of-range behavior** this drop-down menu allows to select one of the 2 options: "Apply the cost of the highest defined range" or "Disable carrier".
 A tooltip is displayed: "Out-of-range behavior occurs when no defined range matches the customer's cart (e.g. when the weight of the cart is greater than the highest weight limit is defined by the weight ranges)."

  - **Ranges** this is a table with the tables in this section:
     - Will be applied when the _weight_ or _price_ is >= _weight_ or _currency_
-    - "Will be applied when the _weight_ or _price_ is < _weight_ or _price_
+    - Will be applied when the _weight_ or _price_ is < _weight_ or _price_
     The weight or the currency is displayed depending on the option chosen above for the billing.
 By default, this field is empty
 Only numbers can be entered in the 2 ranges fields above.
 If one of the fields contains something other than a number the following error message is displayed: "This range is not valid" and the fields for all zones are disabled.
 If one of the ranges overlaps another, the following error message is displayed: "Ranges are overlapping" and the fields for all zones are disabled.